lit/lit/docs/_guide/06-concepts.md

 This kind of function can be called any time data changes, and is extremely cheap to call.
 The only thing that lit-html does in the `html` tag is forward the arguments to the templates.

-When the result is rendered, lit only updates the expressions whose values have changed since the previous render.
+When the result is rendered, lit-html only updates the expressions whose values have changed since the previous render.

-This leads to model that's easy to write and easy to reason about: always try to describe your UI as a simple function of the data it depends on, an avoid caching intermediate state, or doing manual DOM manipulation. lit-html will almost always be fast enough with the simplest description of your UI.
+This leads to a model that's easy to write and easy to reason about: always try to describe your UI as a simple function of the data it depends on, and avoid caching intermediate state, or doing manual DOM manipulation. lit-html will almost always be fast enough with the simplest description of your UI.

 ## JavaScript Modules